-The weighting factors shown in Equation \ref{eq:beamforming} are derived offline using calibration observations of the Sun \citep{BURSTT_frontend}.
+The weighting factors shown in Equation~\ref{eq:beamforming} are derived offline using calibration observations of the Sun (\citealp{BURSTT_frontend}, in preparation).
 The complex weighting factor takes into account the bandpass equalization, instrumental delay compensation, and the beam-steering delay compensation.
 Optionally, a spatial filtering radio frequency interference (RFI) mitigation matrix can also be included.
 We then consolidated the beamformer weighting factor, the RFI eigenvalues, and the spectrum flatten gains into a single variable.
 This newly combined variable was transferred to an FPGA in an 8-bit complex format and multiplied by our real-time spectral data.
 To form the 16 beams, a 16$\times$16, i.e., 256, 1 K blocked random access memory (BRAM) FPGA fabric is required.

 Given that the FFT output is 18 bits, we utilize a 16-bit weighting factor for beamforming.
 However, the 16-bit weighting factor nearly exhausted the available Block RAM (BRAM).
 By reducing the weighting to 8 bits, we utilized only half of the available BRAM, which sufficiently reduced the fabric resource usage to accommodate the ZCU216.